ncskier/catapp/README.md

 Open [http://localhost:3000/](http://localhost:3000/) in your web browser to view the running app.

-## Build and run Nodejs app on Kubernetes using a cloud native Tekton Pipeline
+## Build and run CatApp app on OpenShift using a cloud native OpenShift Pipeline

 Follow the instructions in the [tekton/](tekton/README.md) directory.

-### OpenShift

-If you are using an OpenShift environment, then follow the instructions in the [openshift/tekton/](openshift/tekton/README.md) directory.